 1. Triple Net Lease (NNN)

 A triple net lease (NNN) is an agreement where the tenant is responsible for paying their share of the operating expenses of a property, including property taxes, insurance, and maintenance.
 These expenses are in addition to the base rent.
-The landlord typically retains responsibility for structural issues and non-operating expenses (leasing commissions, tenant improvements, legal, marketing, etc.)
+For instance, if the base rent is $2,000 per month but the operating expenses total another $500, the tenant’s total monthly obligation would be $2,500.
+The landlord typically retains responsibility for structural issues and non-operating expenses (leasing commissions, tenant improvements, legal, marketing, etc.).
+It’s crucial to clarify these terms during negotiations to avoid unexpected costs.

 2. Gross (Full Service) Lease

 Unlike in a triple net lease, in a gross lease, the landlord is responsible for the property’s operating expenses such as maintenance, insurance, and property taxes.
-The tenant pays a single rent amount.
+The tenant pays a single rent amount, which simplifies budgeting.
+For example, if the agreed rent is $3,000 per month, that amount covers all expenses, unlike NNN leases where costs can fluctuate.
+This type of lease is often preferred by tenants who want predictability in their expenses.

 3. Base Rent